-Over 25 years working in the City for three US broking houses and risk consulting firms and made a career change in 2015 to pursue charitable interests including as the former regional chair of the Samaritans, also formerly a trustee of Mind and the Citizens Advice Bureau.
+With over 25 years working in the City for three US broking houses and risk consulting firms, Stephen made a career change in 2015 to pursue charitable interests including as the former regional chair of the Samaritans.
+Stephen is also formerly a trustee of Mind and the Citizens Advice.

-Stephen is married with children, two grown up, the eldest having graduated and other almost completed and two at school.
-He enjoys sports and has completed marathons, is a qualified skipper and plays golf.
+Stephen is married with children, two grown up and two at school.
+He enjoys sports and has completed marathons, is a qualified skipper, and plays golf.
 Stephen is also a Crisis at Christmas volunteer.

 Rt Revd John Packer

-A member of the House of Lords from 2006-14, he took a major interest in Welfare issues, including Benefit changes.
-He was the Bishop of Warrington, in the Liverpool diocese, from 1996-2000 and then Bishop of Ripon and Leeds until retirement in 2014.
+A member of the House of Lords from 2006 to 2014, he took a major interest in welfare issues, including benefit changes.
+He was the Bishop of Warrington, in the Liverpool diocese, from 1996 to 2000 and then Bishop of Ripon and Leeds until retirement in 2014.
 During that time he chaired the Church of England’s Stewardship Committee and its Remuneration and Conditions of Service Committee, and was a member of its Finance Committee.

 Since 2014, he has lived in Whitley Bay, as an assistant bishop in the diocese of Newcastle.
 For part of this time, he acted as chair of the Trustees of the Newcastle West End Foodbank, and he chairs the Trustees of ‘Together Newcastle’, a joint venture of the Church Urban Fund and the diocese.
 He is married with three adult children.

-Natalie grew up in a working class family in one of the most deprived towns in the country.
-She has a background in journalism and media relations, and has worked with the Trust’s press team, writing a number of articles to highlight the need to tackle food poverty in the UK.
+Natalie grew up in a working-class family in one of the most deprived towns in the country.
+She has a background in journalism and media relations and has worked with the Trust’s press team, writing several articles to highlight the need to tackle food poverty in the UK.

 She currently works for the national charity Jubilee+ helping churches of all denominations care for the poorest in our communities, as well as overseeing social action at King’s Church Hastings and Bexhill (which includes Hastings Foodbank).